-Developing an initial case conceptualization.
-After assessing all the elements of the case conceptualization using the methods described above, the clinician works with the patient to build a model describing how all the elements are related.
+After assessing all the elements of the case conceptualization using the methods described previously, the clinician works with the patient to build a model describing how all the elements are related.
 The model is a hypothesis, and one that is revised frequently as treatment proceeds.
-Figure 1 provides an example for the case of Thea that was developed using this strategy, with notes about some of the standardized assessment tools that were used to develop the formulation of her case.
+Figure 7.1 provides an example for the case of Thea that was developed using this strategy, with notes about some of the standardized assessment tools that were used to develop the formulation of her case.